 A great disadvantage of SaaS is that the consumer has little control over the behavior of the product.
 This may be problematic if a company has to make radical changes to its processes or policies in order to use a SaaS product.
-Companies that desire to have more control over their applications, or that need applications for which SaaS is unavailable, might instead opt to deploy their own applications on a Cloud-hosted environment called Platform as a Service, or PaaS.
-PaaS provides server hardware, operating systems, database services, security components, and backup and recovery services.
-The PaaS provider manages performance and availability of the environment, whereas the customer manages the applications hosted in the PaaS Cloud.
+Companies that desire to have more control over their applications, or that need applications for which SaaS is unavailable, might instead opt to deploy their own applications on a cloud-hosted environment called platform as a service, or PaaS.
+PaaS provides server hardware, operating systems, database services, security components, and backup and recovery services so you can develop applications of your own.
+The PaaS provider manages the performance and availability of the environment, whereas the customer manages the applications hosted in the PaaS cloud.
+For example, you might develop your own website to sell widgets, but use the shopping cart, checkout, and payment options provided by another company.
 The customer is typically billed monthly per megabytes of storage, processor utilization, and megabytes of data transferred.
-Well-known PaaS providers include Google App Engine and Microsoft Windows Azure Cloud Services [as well as Force.com (PaaS provided by Salesforce.com)].
+Well-known PaaS providers include Google App Engine, Microsoft Azure Cloud Services, and App Cloud from Salesforce.com.

 PaaS is not a good fit in situations where rapid configuration changes are required.
 This would be the case if a company's main business is software development.
-The formality of change processes necessary to a well-run PaaS operation impedes rapid software deployment [by forcing a company to play by the service provider's rules].
-Indeed, in any company where staff is capable of managing operating system and database software, the Infrastructure as a Service (IaaS) Cloud model might be the best option.
-IaaS, [the most basic of the models,]
+The formality of change processes necessary to a well-run PaaS operation impedes rapid software deployment (by forcing a company to play by the service provider's rules).
+Indeed, in any company where staff is capable of managing operating system and database software, the infrastructure as a service (IaaS) cloud model might be the best option.
+IaaS, the most basic of the models, allows you to buy access to basic computer hardware and thus provides only server hardware, secure network access to the servers, and backup and recovery services.
+The customer is responsible for all system software, including the operating system and databases.
+IaaS is a pay-as-you-go system, so users are typically billed by the number of virtual machines used, megabytes of storage, and megabytes of data transferred, but at a lower rate than for PaaS.
+The biggest names in IaaS include Amazon EC2, Google Compute Engine, Microsoft Azure Services Platform, Rackspace, and HP Cloud.

 Not only do PaaS and IaaS liberate the customer from the difficulties of data center management, they also provide elasticity: the ability to add and remove resources based on demand.
 A customer pays for only as much infrastructure as is needed.
 So if a business has a peak season, extra capacity needs to be allocated only for the duration of the peak period.
 This flexibility can save a company a great deal of money when it has large variations in computing demands.
+If you perform watch and clock repair, for example, you need not get involved with the specifics of buying and managing a complex system; you can add services or remove services as your needs change and your business grows.
+However, this convenience comes at a price.
+Only the services someone else has provided are available to you, and sometimes the solution may not be precisely what you need.
+For example, you may want to set up a simple webpage, but the provider requires use of a template that has many more features than you want.
+In addition, you may become dependent on a particular service that suddenly disappears.
+This happened to Google Docs users when Google decided to stop supporting the old Microsoft Office .doc and .xls formats.